Growing your blog means having great pictures for your readers, social media and for sponsors wanting more.

-I purchased the Jo Totes Betsy Camera and Laptop Bag in black leather like material and is perfect for all that I need it for.
-It carries my camera, 2 lens, laptop, phone, wallet, sunglasses, bottle of water and a few other small items I need when I go out to take pictures.
+I purchased the Jo Totes Betsy Camera and Laptop Bag in black leather-like material and is perfect for all that I need it for.
+It carries my camera, 2 lenses, laptop, phone, wallet, sunglasses, a bottle of water, and a few other small items I need when I go out to take pictures.
 Just walking around with this bag, it looks like I have a large purse and I don’t have to worry about anyone thinking I am walking around with thousands of dollars of camera equipment with me.

 7. Editing Your Photos

 There are so many different types of software out there to edit your photos, either paid or free.
-Picmonkey, iPiccy and Canva are great free choices.
+Canva is my personal pick right now and its free.
 I have used Paint Shop Pro for so many years now, but after I got my DSLR, I did purchase an older version of Lightroom.
 Photoshop Elements is also another economical choice.
-When my older version of Lightroom stops working on a newer computer, I will have to go to Adobe Creative Cloud for Lightroom and Photoshop CC subscription plan at about $8.00 a month.
-You won’t be able to purchase Adobe Creative products via DVD or download anymore.
-Unless you buy a used older version.
-But watch out for OS compatibility.
+I also use Adobe Creative Cloud for Lightroom and Photoshop CC subscription plan at about $8.00 a month.
+All my RAW pictures are edited much easier in Lightroom.

 Staging a Photo Session

-Here is one way I set up for pictures using the tri fold board, some props and one of the vinyls.
+Here is one way I set up for pictures using the tri-fold board, some props and one of the vinyl.
 I set this up on the floor in my enclosed lanai where the light is so nice in the afternoons.
-The window faces the tri fold board so it will reflect the light.
+The window faces the tri-fold board so it will reflect the light.
 I keep small props in one of those photo boxes in my office closet.

 I will place the props in different positions until I get the shot I like best.
 The larger picture shows the muffin the best but also tells you its maybe a muffin for Christmas morning.
 I love how the red pops in this picture with the white plate and I left enough header for my title.

 Being able to take nice pictures has cost money over the years, but it really does pay off in the long run.
-One thing to remember about buying any item to use for your blog is an expense and is taxable.
-This will help off set your income and help your blog business in the long run.
+One thing to remember about buying an item to use for your blog is an expense and is taxable.
+This will help offset your income and help your blog business in the long run.

 I would love to hear how you set up for your pictures and do you have any special props you may use?